kentaroy47/Deep-Compression.Pytorch/readme.md

 Even with 50% pruned weights, the accuracy is about the same (90%).

-You can try arbitary pruning rates with bellow.
+You can try arbitary pruning rates:

-This will prune 75% of conv parameters.

 ```
+# This will prune 75% of conv parameters.
 python prune.py --prune 0.75
 ```

 ## To train your own model
-I provided a CIFAR 10 trained resnet18 to get started with.
+I provided a CIFAR 10 trained resnet18 checkpoint to get started with.

 If you want to train your own network, do:

 ```

-# for vgg. can add mobilenet etc..
+# for vgg and resnet50
 python train_cifar10.py --net vgg
 python train_cifar10.py --net res50

 ```

 ## Training script
-YOu can train multiple pruned resnet by script.
+You can train multiple pruned resnet by script.

-Do

 ```
 sh prune.sh